pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

-This post [explains one way](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf) to augment an arbitrary FIFO queue such that we can add (push on the FIFO) and remove (pop from the FIFO) values while maintaining a monoid-structured aggregate (e.g., top-2 request latencies) over the FIFO's contents *on-the-fly*, with constant bookkeeping overhead and a constant number of binary aggregate operator calls for each push, pop, or query for the aggregate value, even in the worst case.
+This post [explains one way](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf) to augment an arbitrary FIFO queue such that we can add (push on the FIFO) and remove (pop from the FIFO) values while maintaining a monoid-structured aggregate (e.g., top-2 request latencies) over the FIFO's contents *on-the-fly*, with constant bookkeeping overhead and a constant number of calls to the binary aggregate operator for each push, pop, or query for the aggregate value, even in the worst case.

 Purely functional clupeids
 --------------------------

-There's a cute and simple construction in the purely functional data structure folklore for a FIFO queue augmented with a monoid.
+There's a cute construction in the purely functional data structure folklore for a FIFO queue augmented with a monoid.
 The construction builds on two observations:

 1. It's trivial to augment a *stack* with a monoid such that we can always get the product of all the values in the stack: multiply the previous product by the new value when pushing, keep a pointer to the previous stack; pop simply dereferences that pointer.
 2. We can construct an amortised queue from two stacks, an ingestion stack and an excretion stack: popping from stack A and pushing onto stack B ends up reversing the contents of A on top of B.

-Unfortunately, we hit a wall when we try to deamortise the dual-stack trick: it's clear that we want to add some sort of work area while keeping the number of stacks bounded, but what should we do when the work area has been fully reversed before the earlier excretion stack is empty?
+Unfortunately, we hit a wall when we try to deamortise the dual-stack trick: it's clear that we want to add some sort of work area while keeping the number of stacks bounded, but what should we do when the work area has been fully reversed before the old excretion stack is empty?
 Trying to answer that question with augmented stacks leads to a clearly wasteful mess of copies, redundant push/pop, and generally distasteful bookkeeping overhead.[^okasaki]

-[^okasaki]: One could also solve a harder problem and augment a [purely functional deque](https://www.cs.cmu.edu/~rwh/students/okasaki.pdf), and deamortise *that*.
-I expect less than amazing constant factors out of that approach.
+[^okasaki]: One could also augment a [purely functional deque](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/simple-and-efficient-purely-functional-queues-and-deques/7B3036772616B39E87BF7FBD119015AB).
+I expect less than amazing constant factors out of that approach (the DABA papers imply as much, when they explain how Okasaki's constant-time purely functional deque was the inspiration for the data structure).

 Last week on the fediverse, [Shachaf](https://gts.y.la/@shachaf/statuses/01K287S10263ASXE5H97DZ2T8N) linked to an [IBM research report, "Constant-Time Sliding Window Aggregation](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf)," that describes DABA (De-Amortized Banker's Aggregator), a simple deamortised algorithm for monoid-augmented FIFOs.
 The key insight: despite[^pearls] its cleverness, the dual-stack construction is an intellectual dead end.

 Unfortunately, I found the paper a bit confusing (I just learned about this [follow-up, which might be clearer](https://arxiv.org/abs/2009.13768)).
 I hope the alternative presentation in this post is helpful, especially in combination with [the matching Python code](/images/2025-08-14-monoid-augmented-fifos/monoid-fifo.py).